lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

     - If you have GPU card (NVidia), be sure you have nvidia-smi cli installed
 2. clone the repo  , go to the cloned directory
     `git clone git@github.com:lmanov1/DL_DiabeticRetinopathyStagePrediction.git`
-3. Run setup: this should detect GPU and install supporting python system libraries (unsupported by poetry) like CUDA
+3. If you have GPU on your system : run CUDA setup: this should detect GPU and install supporting python system libraries (unsupported by poetry) like CUDA
     `python3 code/Util/check_hardware_and_install.py`
+4. Run `poetry init` (just once)
-4. Run `poetry install` (just once)
+5. Run `poetry install` (just once)
     Don't worry , without available GPU (and CUDA) , tensorflow, torch and rest of libraries leveraging GPU will automatically use the CPU.
-5. Run `poetry shell`
+6. Run `poetry shell`

+Tested with: python 3.10 (must be active version on your system) poetry 1.8.3 pip 24.2

-6. About Kaggle API
+7. About Kaggle API
     We use Kaggle API to download datasets from Kaggle.
     To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com
     Then go to the 'Account' tab of your user profile (https://www.kaggle.com/<username>/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 Place this file in the location appropriate for your operating system: